system76/docs/content/hardware-failure.md

 hidden: false
 section: hardware-troubleshooting
+tableOfContents: true
 ---

+# Diagnose Hardware Failures

+## If the System Boots

+> **NOTE**: If the System will not power on, skip to the end of this article.

-If your system takes a long time to boot, crashes, or reports other random, hard to track down errors, individual hardware components can be checked for failure.
+If the system boots, but takes a long time to boot, crashes, or reports other random, hard to track down errors, then the individual hardware components can be checked for failure.

-#### Memory
+## Memory

 We can test memory in your running OS with the 'memtest' package.
-You want to put *most* of your memory under test but still leave enough space for your OS to continue running.
+You want to put *most* of your memory under test but still leave enough space for your normal workload and the OS to continue running.
 On a 8 GB system, testing 6 GB would be tested like this:
 ```
 sudo apt install memtester
 sudo memtester 6G 5